euglo/hoth6-api/README.md

  },

 ... more images with icons...
+]

 ```

-As we can see above, the JSON contains a string versiong of a list of parameters that each store a value.
+As we can see above, the JSON contains a string version of a list of parameters that each store a value.
+For those familiar with JavaScript, you'll notice that the format of this is similar to the way Objects are declared in JavaScript.
 Later on, we'll be accessing these values when using the Google Maps API.

 BUT FIRST....How do we even access this JSON data??